preql-data/react-interview/README.md

 ### **Submission Guidelines:**

-- **Time Estimate**: This exercise should take approximately 1 hour.
+- **Time Estimate**: This exercise has a time cap of 1 hour, it's clear that the scope might be bigger than that, Plan and prioritize your steps.
 - Once completed, please submit a zip file of your project.

 ### **Evaluation Criteria:**